Cranwell

 Malaya, Falklands, the Balkans, Iraq, Afghanistan, and other smaller trouble

-spots, however it is also important to recognise those personnel who trained and
+spots, however, Al recognised that those personnel who trained and

-practiced for war with the Soviets.
+practiced for war with the Soviets were not recognised.
 It was they and our many allies who

 deterred the more "gong ho" elements of the Eastern bloc from